Trend Following (Algo) Strategy

 Moving-Average Crossover (Algo) Strategy

-Moving-average crossover strategy assumes that we can detect the change in overall trend by catching it early on a shorter time frame. entry position (white dot) and exit position (yellow square) In the code, using the Badger algo-trading framework, we’re comparing 10 and 20-candle moving average (those are 1-minute candles).
-First we need to verify that the ma10 is below the ma20.
-Then once it […]
+Moving-average crossover strategy assumes that we can detect the change in overall trend by catching it early on a shorter time frame. entry position (white dot) and exit position (yellow square) The code In the code, using the Badger algo-bot starter code, we’re comparing 10 and 20-candle moving average (those are 1-minute candles).
+First we need to verify that the ma10 is below the ma20. […]

 Read More...